Breadboard Basics: Everything beginner must know (2025)

 We use a breadboard to make changes to our circuit much faster in case something went wrong and to compensate for our mistakes efficiently.

 The other good point to use it is to avoid burning up your devices by directly going for soldering.
 We solder components once we are sure of our design.
-Because once we are done with soldering it is very hard to make changes in the circuit.
-So, breadboard gives a solderless circuit making option which is great.

 Now, we can say a breadboard is a solderless circuit making and testing device.
 Maybe if you are a newbie this concept may not be that easy to digest but you will get to know it once you do more projects and grasp more knowledge about electronics.

-Power rails and the connections
+1. Power rails

 The upper and below two rows of the breadboard are the power portions, called the power rail.
 Input power sources are attached to it and then distributed across the board by other external wires.

-Further, each power rail is subdivided into two groups.
-In total there are four power portions you can use to attach four different levels of voltages.
 Sometimes when you are working with a project, you may need different voltages at a time.
 This could be a problem, so to solve this issue in breadboard you have four different power portions.

 If you connect a 5V to portion 1, then after the red line (see the above picture) in portion 2 there is no voltage at all.
 You can connect any voltage source to it, or you can copy the portion 1 into 2 if that is what your circuits demand.

-The body portion and the connections
+2. The body portion

-This the section where we make our circuit, make connections of various electronics components, connect resistors, capacitors, diodes, and integrated circuits (ICs).
 You have to be very careful when working with it.
 In case you missed it, or make a mistake, there is a good chance you may burn your devices.

 And let me tell you it is totally fine to make mistakes and blow up your devices.
 This is the way you actually learn concepts.
 I remember all my early mistakes.
-Now I really laugh at them and remember how those silly mistakes have cost me of hundreds of rupees.
-But yeah, it was a learning journey, and still, it is.

 Let’s take a look at it and discuss it in more detail below.